Fogo Island Inn is 10 years old this year — here's a look at this unique corner of Newfoundland — the people, places, food and landscapes.

 By CINDA CHAVICH

-I recently received a tourism missive via email, announcing that The Fogo Island Inn celebrates it's 10th anniversary this year in May.
+I recently received a tourism missive via email, announcing that The Fogo Island Inn celebrates it's 10th anniversary this year.

 It took me back to some of the most interesting days I've spent reporting as a travel writer, in this beautifully stark, rugged and welcoming corner of eastern Canada.

-I never did get the chance to see the Inn completed, nor have a chance to stay at the exclusive property, but I did visit Fogo Island a couple of times while it was in the early planning and construction phases.
-The crowning piece of social entrepreneur Zita Cobb's plan to create a sustainable economic future for her community, the inn has become both a bucket list destination and a new way to imagine sustainable tourism.
+Though I never did get the chance to see the Inn completed, or stay at the exclusive property, I did visit Fogo Island a couple of times while it was in the early planning and construction phases.
+The crowning piece of social entrepreneur Zita Cobb's plan to create a sustainable economic future for her community, the Inn has become both a bucket list destination and a new way to imagine sustainable tourism.

-Cobb's investments in innovative projects were designed to keep the community viable, one that suffered greatly after the collapse of the cod fishery in the 1960s.
+Armed with her business degrees, international contacts and a fortune made in the high tech industry, Cobb pioneered an array of social enterprises that are bringing new life to Fogo.
+Her investments in innovative projects are designed to keep this community viable, one that suffered greatly after the collapse of the cod fishery when she was growing up here in the 1960s.

-She first founded the non-profit Shorefast Foundation in 2004 with her two brothers, using $10 million of her own funds and $5 million from the provincial and federal governments.
-With a charitable and social enterprise arm, Shorefast's initial work centred around the arts, with a series of spectacular, architecturally-unique studios scattered across the island, built to bring visiting artists from around the world.
+Cobb first founded the non-profit Shorefast Foundation in 2004 with her two brothers, using $10 million of her own funds and $5 million from the provincial and federal governments.
+With a charitable and social enterprise arm, Shorefast's initial work centred around the arts, with a series of spectacular, architecturally-unique studios scattered across the island, built to attract visiting artists, messengers who would take Fogo Island's story around the world.

-Building on the island's history of co-operative endeavours, Cobb's foundation invested in local projects (including Fogo Island Workshop for artisan-made goods, microloans to small businesses like Growlers Ice Cream, boat building and sustainability-focused Fogo Island Fish), to help bolster the community economy, reduce reliance on the fishing industry, and create new tourism infrastructure.
+Building on the island's history of co-operative endeavours, Cobb's foundation invested in local projects (including the Fogo Island Workshop for artisan-made goods, traditional boat building, microloans to small businesses like Growlers Ice Cream, and sustainability-focused Fogo Island Fish), to help bolster the community economy, reduce reliance on the fishing industry, and create a new tourism infrastructure.

 She then embarked on the business of building the luxe Fogo Island Inn, a place that now attracts A-listers and well-heeled tourists from around the globe.

-It's a unique property — also a not-for-profit social enterprise — that reinvests its surpluses into the community (through Shorefast programs and projects) and uses island artisans to create furniture, art and textiles for the inn.
-Whether traditional quilts and hooked rugs or hand-built chairs, the spare and modern aesthetic of the inn reflects local culture and history at every level.
+It's a unique property — also a not-for-profit social enterprise — that reinvests its surpluses into the community (through Shorefast programs and projects) and uses island artisans to create furniture, art and textiles for the Inn.
+Whether traditional quilts and hooked rugs or hand-built chairs, the spare and modern aesthetic of the Inn reflects local culture at every level.

-It's all part of the ongoing effort to preserve the traditional way of life on this remote island and celebrate its strengths, both natural and human capital.
+It's all part of the ongoing effort to preserve the traditional way of life on this remote island and celebrate its many strengths, building on both natural and human capital.

-Cobb is now the Fogo Island Innkeeper, and her vision continues to support the economic and cultural resilience of the island she calls home.
-Like the traditional shorefast line that moors a traditional cod trap to the ocean floor, Cobb's Shorefast foundation is giving this island a secure future.
+Today, Cobb is the Fogo Island Inn's innkeeper, and her vision continues to support the economic and cultural resilience of the island she calls home.
+Like the "shorefast"line that anchors a traditional cod trap to the ocean floor, Cobb's Shorefast foundation is giving this island a secure future, melding modern art and architecture with a traditional way of life, in a remote place where people have always relied on eachother to survive .

 SERIAL SOCIAL ENTREPRENEUR